 In May 1951, Ridley formed a new partnership named Chapin, Johnson & Ridley, which provided integrated design service including structural engineering, interior design, and landscape architecture.
 A product of this comprehensive approach was a builder house for Albert Balch (1952) which received architectural praise in the local and regional press.
 Other notable work include the Robert Keals House (1955) in Blue Ridge neighborhood.

 In 1955, Ridley joined the firm of John Graham & Co. and became a lead designer.
 Projects during this time credited to Ridley include the Pacific National Bank in Bellevue (1958) and a home featured in Popular Mechanics’ annual housing issue.
-Ridley’s most significant project was his direct involvement in the design of the Space Needle (1961).
+Ridley's Howard Kroehls House on Bainbridge Island (1960) was styled after Frank Lloyd Wright Usonian style homes. his most significant project however was his direct involvement in the design of the Space Needle (1961).
 Ridley is credited with perfecting the design details of the double-decked “top house” crown.
 He remained with the Graham firm until 1979.

 Docomomo WEWA is seeking additional information about the life and work of John T. Ridley.